ssjshields/archetype-counter/.github/README.md

 ### Can I convert data from other counters?
 > Yes, right-click empty slot to manually set monster via dex number, middle-click (scroll wheel) to manually set count

+> It is not advised to manually edit profiles as it may cause profile corruption

 ### How can I report a bug?
-> Open the debug submenu in the Counter menu after the reoccurring issue

-> Open the Debug Folder, attach the `.png` and `.txt` files (if they are generated.)
+> Open the Debug Folder from the debug submenu in the Counter menu after the reoccurring issue, attach the `.png` and `.txt` files (if they are generated.)
 </details>

 &nbsp;